In 2015, Alternative Finance took off, doing £3.2 billion of business - an 84% growth on the previous year.

 I am interested in getting involved in peer-to-peer structures – what should I do?

 It is important to thoroughly assess the risks of any peer-to-peer lending scheme before committing to becoming a lender or a borrower.
 This is where you should speak to a solicitor who specialises in the field.

-There is a bewildering amount of information about peer-to-peer structures available on the internet, but First4lawyers can help you to navigate this new and emerging market player by offering you tailored advice from an expert solicitor on the risks involved, and the legal implications for you and your business.
+There is a bewildering amount of information about peer-to-peer structures available online, but First4Lawyers can help you to navigate this new and emerging market player by offering you tailored advice from an expert solicitor on the risks involved, and the legal implications for you and your business.